chaitanya-gaikwad-7/Shell-Scripting/README.md

 4. rename : Rename the file extensions
 5. bulk_folder : Create bulk folder and files
 6. even_odd : Create even odd folder and files and give privileges.
+7. status_of_service: Service status is fetched and active status is stored in txt file